Silvano Orsi is an activist and community advocate, not a career politician, elected official, nor any replacement for the status quo.

 Silvano has organized African-American community events like a bi-centennial Frederick Douglass celebration, in partnership with the Wachuku Foundation for Humanitarian Aid and African Princess Refelle Conteh of Sierra Leone, highlighting STEM, engineering and scientific achievements in the Black community, and he has sponsored student programs for minorities at the Enrico Fermi School in the City of Rochester, with local Grammy-nominated teacher Chaz Bruce.

-Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing the drums a
+Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing drums.

 Silvano Orsi was borrn and raised in the City of Rochester's Lyell Avenue corridor, a vital gateway into the city , where the city's 150 year old "Little Italy Historic District", resides.
 Silvano is willing to step up as an individual and is very interested in the opportunity to take his community-focused efforts to the next level, so that the Lyell area may receive greater attention and adequate State funding, and so that the area may continue to be revitalized.
-His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development in the 137th district, and fighting for the 137th district's fair share, in both the Town of Gates and City of Rochester.
-His platform also includes, but is not limited to, the following:
+His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development and fighting for your fair share, in both the Town of Gates and City of Rochester.
+His goals also include, but are not limited to, the following: